otrv4/otrv4/otrv4.md

 Prekey Profile (PREKEY-PROF):
   Prekey Profile's Identifier (INT)
-    A Prekey Profile id used for local retrieval.
+    A Prekey Profile id used for local storage and retrieval.
   Prekey Profile owner's instance tag (INT)
     The instance tag of the client/device that created the Prekey Profile.
   Ed448 public key (ED448-PUBKEY)